Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Rapid Pump Inflation

-• Listen for a distinct ping/pop
+• Listen for a clear pop as the bead seats.

 CO2 And Air Chambers